-Figure 11-35a—ISTA Scheduled Concurrent FTM Sessions
+Figure 11-35a— non-TB ranging concurrent FTM Sessions

-The initiating STA in Figure 11-35a (ISTA Scheduled Concurrent FTM Sessions), establishes sessions with responding STA 1 and responding STA 2 on different channels.
-Scheduling of each availability window instance is determined by the timing of the previous measurement instance with that RSTA.
+The initiating STA in Figure 11-35a (ISTA Scheduled Concurrent FTM Sessions), establishes sessions with responding STA 1 and responding STA 2.
+Scheduling of new measurement instance is determined by the timing of the previous measurement instance with that RSTA.
 The timing constraint may be different among RSTAs.
 The RSTAs remain ready within the complete availability window instance for the ISTA to initiate a measurement instance.